TomasHubelbauer/github-linguist/README.md

-# GitHub MarkDown Savant
+# GitHub Linguist MarkDown

-GitHub uses Linguist, a "language savant" library for detecting languages in a repository and rendering the language statistics bar in the repository GitHub page.
+GitHub uses Linguist, a "language savant" library for detecting languages in a repository and rendering the language bar on the repository GitHub page.

-I have a lot of MarkDown-only repositories which serve as reference for me and I don't like how in repository lists and in the repository page they show no language statistics bar.
+I have a lot of MarkDown-only repositories which serve as reference for me and I don't like how in repository lists and in the repository page they show no language bar.

 This is possible to fix using `.gitattributes`: